 However, Landers did publish over 25 years ago.
-Recent research by Dr. Judith Everard (3) indicates a Ppe Roll (a skin or parchment on which information was written and stored rolled up to look like a modern day pipe) reports Ricardus Poingdestre, in the Bayeux District of the Bessin in Normandy (Lower Normandy) in 1180 and in 1195.
+Recent research in 2003-2004 by Dr. Judith Everard (3) indicates a Pipe Roll (a skin or parchment on which information was written and stored rolled up to look like a modern day pipe) reports Ricardus Poingdestre, in the Bayeux District of the Bessin in Normandy (Lower Normandy) in 1180 and in 1195.
 Ricardus appears on Page 5, in the book "Pipe Rolls of the Exchequer of Normandy for the Reign of Henry ll, 1180 and 1184".
 The pipe roll was researched by The Royal Pipe Role Society and published in 2004.
-Judith also reported that the surname also appears in a pipe roll during the rule of Henry l which has not yet been published.

 Dr. Everard is co-author of the book "Jersey 1204-The Forging of an Island Community" (3) .
 Eight hundred years ago, Duke John of Normandy (aka King John of England) lost the Duchy of Normandy to King Phillip of France.
 This event was crucial to Jersey's development to what it is today.
 In the years following 1204, families with lands in Normandy and Jersey were forced to abandon lands in Jersey if loyal to Phillip Augustus or in Normandy if loyal to John.
 Some families were able to split the lands between two sons, thus creating a split in family genealogies.
 This may have happened as there are Poingdestre/Poindexter's in France today (some of these however may have descended from a family that left Jersey and moved to the Cotinin Pennisula of Normandy in the 1500's.
 The Jersey 1204 book talks about such land divisions, but does not follow or mention the Poingdestre family.